MitaliShah/reactnd-project-myreads-starter-master/README.md

 This project is part of FEND Udacity Nanodegree.

 ## The goal of MyReads Project:
-Allows you to select and categorize books you have read, are currently reading, or want to read.Also, search there is a serch functionality which allows you to search specific books.
+Allows you to select and categorize books you have read, are currently reading, or want to read.Also, there is a search functionality which allows you to search specific books.

 ## The goal of MyReads Project: